PaulDebevec/fictional-memory/README.md

 ## Fictional Memory - API Technical Challenge

-Fictional-memory is an API built to display my understanding of API design and my ability to receive an API specification and create an operational API based on those specifications.
+Fictional-memory is an API built to display my understanding of API design, and my ability to receive a specification and expose those endpoints to reveal the requested data.

 ## Table of Contents